Happy birthday to me

 And in so many ways.
 It starts from the fact that we’re the physically weaker sex, and it permeates all aspects of our lives.

-It would be wonderful if men were mindful of the fact that we’re easily intimidated by them.
 No matter how strong we are, no matter how confident in ourselves, it’s something we can’t get away from.
-It would be easy to dismiss this as oversimplifying or creating an issue where one doesn’t exist, but that’s not right and actually does us a disservice.
+It would be easy to dismiss this fact as oversimplifying a problem or creating an issue where one doesn’t exist – but that’s not right and actually does us a disservice.

 It may be a fact we wish were not true, but nonetheless it is a fact.
 It’s one we live with every day and that should be acknowledged: women are on the back foot.